Advertisement

 Bladder and bowel dysfunction are common in MS. If you have a frequent and urgent need to go, long bouts of continuous sleep can feel impossible.

-You can also talk to your doctor about your bladder or bowel issues.
+You can also talk with your doctor about your bladder or bowel issues.
 For example, if you’re taking any medications that can increase urine output, your doctor may suggest taking it in the morning instead of at night, Sachdeva says, adding that you also shouldn’t hesitate to reach out to a urologist or gastroenterologist for additional assistance.

 They can help identify food intolerances, underlying digestive issues, and help you with methods to fully empty your bladder and bowels when you use the restroom, he says.